agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 }
 ```

-Or you can stop all background listeners:
+Or you can stop all background listeners.

 ```typescript
 async disableAllBackgroundDelivery() {